jonathanpberger/subjective-objective-design/deck.md

 ---

-# Is design objective or subjective?
+# Is design subjective or objective?

 ---